Friday, 17 April 2026

 This evening I read an article about the benefits of walking so I'm going to ramp up my walking.
 I used to walk a lot at work and recently I have started walking to Merstham from Redhill (it's around two miles).
 I might start walking 5km at lunch time and then the two-mile jaunt in the evening, every evening.
 And what about swimming?
 Well, I've not gotten round to that either and I need to and soon.
 Trust me, it's going to happen sooner or later.
 Sooner I hope.
 I think the key with exercise is to build it into your daily schedule.
 We'll see how things go.

 What am I reading right now?
 Charles Bukowski.
-I started with Post Office and now I'm reading Ham on Rye.
-I loved Post Office and I note that Bukowski wrote a book on writing, called On Writing.
+I started with Post Office and now I'm reading Ham on Rye I loved Post Office and I note that Bukowski wrote a book on writing, called On Writing.
 Will it be better that Stephen King's book of the same name?
 Who knows?
 One thing I will say is that I love books about writing written by writers.
-Consider This by Chuck Palaniuk is brilliant but there was one by Murakami that I really didn't like as he never really answered and questions and I hated that.
+Consider This by Chuck Palaniuk is brilliant but there was one by Murakami that I really didn't like as he never really answered the big questions and I hated that.

 Gotta go!